RancidWyrm/Scentweaver-mod/README.md

 @BowBirb: For convincing me to create a smelly scug.

-@Rottenvale_Vaal: For always being there for me and my Scentweaver updates and for playing Rain World with me.
+@Rottenvale_Vaal: For always motivating me to keep working on the mod and for always playing RW with me.

 @TheGreenSly: For helping me out with the mod and always being willing to talk about gassy slugcats.